Your Guide to Making Cannabis-Infused Coconut Oil

 Dosing it Out

 An ideal dosage of cannabis oil can be tricky as many variables are involved.
-The best idea for beginner use is always to consume less than you believe you’ll need.
-Start with a low dose of about one teaspoon or dropper for your first batch and move up in increments, depending on the desired effects.
+The best idea for beginner use is to consume less than you think you’ll need.
+Start with about one teaspoon or dropper for your first batch and increase slowly depending on the effects.
+Wait at least 1 to 2 days before adjusting your dosage to avoid overconsumption.

 Choosing the Right Oil Base

-Coconut oil and olive oil are the most popular choices for cannabis infusion.
-We recommend coconut oil, especially for baking, because of its high saturated fat content and mild flavor.
+Coconut oil and olive oil are the most popular options for cannabis infusion, but coconut oil is often preferred—especially for baking—because of its high saturated fat content and mild flavor.

 Unrefined vs. Refined Coconut Oil